 Ford has now dropped diesel from four model lines, having axed the Ecoblue-powered Fiesta in 2020 due to “very, very low” sales.

-When it launched the S-Max Hybrid and Galaxy Hybrid earlier this year, Ford was keen to highlight that a WLTP-certified consumption rating of 43.5-44.1mpg was in line with the diesel variants, with the added benefit of significantly reduced emissions.
-It made a similar claim about the hybrid version of the Kuga SUV, though that retains its diesel option for now.
+When it launched the Ford S-Max Hybrid and Ford Galaxy Hybrid earlier this year, Ford was keen to highlight that a WLTP-certified consumption rating of 43.5-44.1mpg was in line with the diesel variants, with the added benefit of significantly reduced emissions.
+It made a similar claim about the hybrid version of the Ford Kuga SUV, though that retains its diesel option for now.

 Ford isn't the only manufacturer to have slashed its diesel offering recently.
 A decline in demand and increasingly tough emissions legislation were factors in the Mazda 6 going petrol-only, Volvo pulling diesel from the S90 and XC40 ranges and Seat ending diesel Arona and Ibiza sales.